drduh/YubiKey-Guide/README.md

 gpgconf --list-dirs agent-extra-socket
 ```

-This should return a path to agent-extra-socket - `/run/user/1000/gnupg/S.gpg-agent.extra` - though on older Linux distros (and macOS) it may be `/home/<user>/.gnupg/S.gpg-agent.extra`
+This should return a path to agent-extra-socket - `/run/user/1000/gnupg/S.gpg-agent.extra` - though on some Linux distros (and macOS) it may be `/home/<user>/.gnupg/S.gpg-agent.extra`

 Find the agent socket on the **remote** host: